 upon joining the Russian Church.

-Anne 1 f French, English, Swedish, Norwegian, Danish, Finnish, German, Dutch, Basque
+Anne 1 f French, English, Swedish, Norwegian, Danish, Finnish, Estonian, German, Dutch, Basque

-French form of ANNA
+French form of Anna

-ANTOINETTE f French
+Antoinette f French

-Feminine diminutive of ANTOINE
+Feminine diminutive of Antoine

 .
 This name was borne by Marie Antoinette, the queen of France during the French Revolution.
 She was executed by guillotine.

-ANTONIA f Italian, Spanish, English, German, Swedish, Norwegian, Danish, Dutch, Romanian, Greek, Croatian, Bulgarian, Ancient Roman
+Antonia f Italian, Spanish, English, German, Swedish, Norwegian, Danish, Dutch, Romanian, Greek, Croatian, Bulgarian, Ancient Roman

 Feminine form of Antonius

-BEATRIX f German, Hungarian, Dutch, English, Late Roman
+Beatrix f German, Hungarian, Dutch, English, Late Roman

 Probably from Viatrix